-6.
+6. The Transmission System User may amend or withdraw a Trade Notification up to the start of processing thereof by the Operator in accordance with the provisions of paragraph [2] of Article [29B].
+Until processing of the trade notification is completed by the Operator or until it is withdrawn by the Transmission System User who submitted it, no other trade notification may be submitted which relates to the same Day and the same Transmission System User EIC to which a quantity of Natural Gas is sold or from which a quantity of Natural Gas is acquired.

-7. In the case of disposal or acquisition of a Quantity of Balancing Gas by a Transmission User pursuant to the provisions of Article [44B], the Daily Trade Notification shall be submitted by the Operator on behalf of the Transmission User, in accordance with the procedure of paragraphs [1] to [6] of this Article, until the start of the next Processing Period from the announcement of the auction’s results.
-The Daily Trade Notification which shall be submitted by the Operator on behalf of the Transmission User, shall pertain to the disposal or acquisition of the aforementioned Quantity of Balancing Gas, between the Transmission User and the Operator.
-Said Quantity of Balancing Gas shall constitute the Confirmed Disposal or Acquisition Quantity, as applicable, of the Transmission User, pursuant to the provisions of Article [29B].
+7. In the case of acquisition of Operational Gas by the Operator pursuant to the provisions of case (B), paragraph [1], Article [20J], the Daily Trade Notification shall be submitted by the Operator on behalf of the Transmission User by whom it purchases the above Quantity of Operational Gas, in accordance with the procedure of paragraphs [1] to [6] of this Article.
+The Daily Trade Notification which shall be submitted by the Operator on behalf of the Transmission User, shall pertain to the disposal of the aforementioned Quantity of Operational Gas by the Transmission User to the Operator.
+Said Quantity of Operational Gas shall constitute Confirmed Disposal Quantity of the Transmission User, pursuant to the provisions of Article [29B].

-8. The Operator shall file electronically the submitted Daily Trade Notification of the Transmission Users, in electronic and editable format for at least five (5) years from their date of submission.
+8. The Operator shall file electronically the submitted Trade Notification of the Transmission Users, in electronic and editable format for at least five (5) years from their date of submission.

 Article 29Β

-Processing of Daily Trade Notifications, Confirmed Disposing/Acquiring Quantities
+Processing of Trade Notifications, Confirmed Disposing/Acquiring Quantities outside the Trading Platform

-The Operator, within the Processing Period, shall process the submitted Daily Trade Notifications and shall match the pairs thereof that are submitted by different Transmission Users and whose information correspond to the mentioned in paragraph [5] of Article [29A].
+The Operator shall process the submitted Trade Notifications for one Day (d) and shall match the pairs thereof that are submitted by different Transmission Users and whose information correspond to the mentioned in paragraph [5] of Article [29A], within the Trade Notifications Processing Period (TN Processing Period) for that Day.
+The TN Processing Period for each Day (d) shall start at 15:00 hrs on Day (d-1) and ends at the end of the Day (d).

-For each pair of Daily Trade Notifications that match, the Operator shall calculate the Natural Gas Quantities that the Transmission User disposes (Confirmed Disposal Quantity), which may not be smaller than 1 kWh, or acquires from a Transmission User or the Operator for Gas Balancing or offsetting of Operational Gas (Confirmed Acquisition Quantity), which may not be smaller than 1 kWh.
-In the event where the Natural Gas Quantities that are notified by each member of the aforementioned pair differ, the Operator shall apply the ”Lesser of” Rule, according to which the Confirmed Disposal/Acquisition Quantity for each member of the pair of Transmission Users is calculated as the lesser of the quantities notified by each member, which may not be smaller than 1kWh.
+For each pair of Daily Trade Notifications for which a match is found, the Operator shall calculate the Natural Gas Quantities that the Transmission User disposes to a Transmission User or the Operator for the purpose of offsetting Operational Gas (Confirmed Disposal Quantity) or acquires from a Transmission User (Confirmed Acquisition Quantity), within thirty (30) minutes from the moment the match is found.
+In the event where the Natural Gas Quantities that are notified by each member of the aforementioned pair differ, the Operator shall apply the ”Lesser of” Rule, according to which the Confirmed Disposal/Acquisition Quantity for each member of the pair of Transmission Users is calculated as the lesser of the quantities notified by each member.

-Until the end of the Processing Period, the Operator shall inform each Transmission User regarding its Confirmed Disposal/Acquisition Quantities, for the specific Day to which the related Daily Trade Notifications refer, by means of the “Confirmed Disposal/Acquisition Quantities” form, according to the template published in the Electronic Information System.
+The Operator shall inform each Transmission User regarding its Confirmed Disposal/Acquisition Quantities, for the specific Day to which the related Daily Trade Notifications refer, upon their calculation in accordance with paragraph [2].
+Notification shall be made through the Electronic Information System.

-The Operator shall send Confirmed Disposal/Acquisition Quantities only to the Transmission Users for the Daily Trade Notifications of which there is a maching, pursuant to paragraph [1], after the application of the ”Lesser of” Rule, at the end of each Processing Period.

-In the event that the Operator has notified the Confirmed Disposal/Acquisition Quantities to a pair of Transmission Users in the previous cycle and there is no matching of Daily Trade Notifications in the current cycle for the said pair, pursuant to paragraph [1], after the application of the ”Lesser of” Rule, for the following Processing Periods of that Day, the Confirmed Disposal/Acquisition Quantities for each Transmission User of that pair shall be the one that has already been notified by the Operator.
-In that case, the Operator shall inform the pair of Transmission Users of the non-matching of the Daly Trade Notifications that they have submitted.

-For the purposes of Chapters [7] and [8], the chronologically last Confirmed Disposal/Acquisition Quantities to be sent by the Operator to the Transmission User shall be considered.
+A Trade Notification that does not match to any other Trade Notification until the end of TN Processing Period shall not be taken into consideration and does not produce any legal effects for the Operator.

 Article 29C

-Rejection of Daily Trade Notification
+Rejection of Trade Notification outside the Trading Platform